Sarah M. Hall

 At the U.S. Department of Justice

-- Investigating and prosecuting a broad range of complex federal white collar offenses, including wire fraud, commodities and securities fraud, health care fraud, money laundering, spoofing, bank fraud, bankruptcy fraud, conspiracies, major fraud against the government, kickbacks, advance fee schemes, bribery and gratuities.
+- Investigated and prosecuted a broad range of complex federal white collar offenses, including wire fraud, commodities and securities fraud, health care fraud, money laundering, spoofing, bank fraud, bankruptcy fraud, conspiracies, major fraud against the government, kickbacks, advance fee schemes, bribery and gratuities.

-- Obtaining multiple convictions after lengthy federal jury trials in several different federal courts; trials lasted three to seven weeks.
+- Obtained multiple convictions after lengthy federal jury trials in several different federal courts; trials lasted three to seven weeks.

-- Serving as a member of a government team that prosecuted and obtained corporate parent-level guilty pleas and over $2.5 billion in criminal fines from five major global banks in the Foreign Exchange (“FX”) investigation.
+- Served as a prosecutor on the Department of Justice team that prosecuted and obtained corporate parent-level guilty pleas and over $2.5 billion in criminal fines from five major global banks in the Foreign Exchange (“FX”) investigation.

-- Serving as lead line prosecutor in the investigation of multiple global banks for wire fraud, commodities fraud and spoofing.
+- Served as the lead line prosecutor in the investigation of multiple global banks for wire fraud, commodities fraud and spoofing.

-- Serving as lead line prosecutor in the investigation of a former Wall Street trader who pleaded guilty to a conspiracy to commit wire fraud and market manipulation.
+- Served as the lead line prosecutor in the investigation of a former Wall Street trader who pleaded guilty to a conspiracy to commit wire fraud, spoofing and market manipulation.

-- Serving as lead Fraud Section prosecutor in a $77 million health care fraud, kickback and money laundering prosecution; obtained 13 convictions and substantial criminal sentences of up to 15 years’ incarceration and approximately $50 million in restitution orders.
+- Served as the lead Fraud Section prosecutor in a $77 million health care fraud, kickback and money laundering prosecution; obtained 13 convictions and substantial criminal sentences of up to 15 years’ incarceration and approximately $50 million in restitution orders.

 In private practice

-- Representing a major U.S. company’s former CFO in a criminal investigation, parallel civil and regulatory investigations, and numerous SDNY civil litigations.
-No charges brought or civil liability found for the client.
+- Represented a major U.S. company’s former CFO in a criminal investigation, parallel civil and regulatory investigations, and numerous SDNY civil litigations.
+No charges were brought or civil liability found for the client.

-- Representing a major U.S. corporation’s Special Committee in an internal investigation related to accounting improprieties following the corporation’s bankruptcy.
+- Represented a major U.S. corporation’s Special Committee in an internal investigation related to accounting improprieties following the corporation’s bankruptcy.

-- Representing a former high-level executive in a corporate internal investigation and criminal investigation related to the bankruptcy of a major U.S. company.
+- Represented a former high-level executive in a corporate internal investigation and criminal investigation related to the bankruptcy of a major U.S. company.
 No criminal charges were brought against the client.

-- Providing pro bono representation before the September 11th Victim Compensation Fund for a military service member who was seriously injured in the September 11th attack on the Pentagon.
+- Represented, on a pro bono basis, before the September 11th Victim Compensation Fund, a military service member who was seriously injured in the September 11th attack on the Pentagon.
+Obtained a large financial settlement for the client.

 - Quoted, “Ex-Katten Atty Conviction A Cautionary BigLaw Tale,” Law360, January 3, 2018